-You can find links to other resources and common questions on this site, but look in the UMTYMP Handbook for full details about drop-off and pick-up locations or any of our policies, ranging from late homework and snow days to tuition and textbooks.
+You can find links to other resources and common questions on this site, but look in the UMTYMP Handbook for full details about drop-off and pick-up locations or any of our policies, which cover everything from late homework and snow days to tuition and textbooks.

 We are phasing in a new online registration system for UMTYMP courses.
-It is not yet in use for all of our classes; the others are still using our old paper-form registration process.
-To register for your class, follow direction in the handbook for your course and/or in the email sent to your primary email address in our records.
+It is not yet in use for all of our classes; so some courses still use our old paper-form registration process.
+To register for your class, follow the specific directions in the handbook for your course and/or in the email sent to your primary email address in our records.
 Questions?
 Call or email us!